rplalala/AI_Trip_Assistant/README.md

 # ELEC5620_AI_Trip_Assistant

-Our team is developing an AI Travel Assistant that plans daily itineraries from user preferences, monitors weather/availability in real time, auto-replans on disruptions, and supports booking + payment + calendar integration.
+Our team is developing an AI Travel Assistant that generates daily itineraries from user constraints and preferences, incorporates weather-aware adjustments and routing, supports booking with a one-click confirm flow, and can quickly regenerate a plan when new constraints are provided.

 This project will have some key requirements including but not limited to:

-1. Generate daily trip plans under constraints (budget, food, time, opening-hours).
+1. Generate daily trip plans under constraints (destination, budget, party size, date range, preferences).

-2. Monitor weather/transport; send advice and automatically re-plan when needed.

-3. Single-item modification and full reprompting to regenerate itinerary.

-4. Group travel support: roles (Editor/Viewer), questionnaire-based preference collection, budget management and alerts.

-5. Unified booking orchestration (hotel/flight/tickets), payment redirect, and calendar insertion.
+2. Monitor and incorporate destination weather for the relevant day(s), adjusting activities intelligently.
+3. Support full re-prompting to regenerate itineraries when users provide new constraints or are not satisfied with the plan.
+4. Provide clear Trip Insights (local news and practical tips) to improve decision quality and the overall travel experience.
+5. Offer unified booking orchestration (hotel/transport/tickets) with a one-click Confirm demonstration flow.

 ## Statement
-Travel planning is fragmented across many apps (planning, booking, weather, transport).
-Plans often break when weather changes or availability shifts.
-Users jump between tools and manually fix conflicts.

-**AI Travel Assistant** centralises this flow: collect preferences (or group questionnaire) → generate primary plan with alternatives → validate opening hours & availability → live weather monitoring → auto-replanning on alerts → booking & payment → calendar write-back and notifications.
-The goal is to make travel **smart**, **resilient**, and **low-effort**.
+Travel planning is typically fragmented across multiple tools for research, weather, routing, and booking.
+When weather or availability changes, users must manually revisit each step to fix conflicts. **ELEC5620_AI_Trip_Assistant** consolidates this workflow: start from user preferences and constraints, produce a structured day-by-day itinerary, factor in real-world signals such as destination weather and route feasibility, and allow rapid regeneration when constraints change.
+On top of planning, it provides unified booking orchestration with a one-click confirm demo flow, and Trip Insights (local news and tips) to raise situational awareness.
+The goal is to make travel smarter, more resilient, and lower-effort for users.

 ## Tech Stack
 - Frontend: React 19, Vite, TypeScript